How much of your valuable writing time are you wasting on social media and your blog to sell books?

 The advantage of paying for reliable book marketing is that once you have arranged it, you can get on with what you do best.

-Can you sell books on Amazon without social media, a blog and a website?
+Can you sell books on Amazon without social media, a blog or a website?

-Leave it to your articles and promotional links to do the work for you.
+Leave it to your metadata, articles and promotional links to do the work for you.